 The Form 461 is used to report independent expenditures made to support or oppose California state and local candidates, officeholders, and ballot measures.
 If a committee makes contributions to state or local candidates or committees, they must also be disclosed.
 The report provides the public with information regarding the nature and interests of the person making the payments as well as a complete review of all IEs made during the applicable reporting period.
 Independent expenditure committees terminate automatically at the end of each calendar year.
 On January 1 of every year, the slate is wiped clean.
-Independent expenditure committees are required to file Form 461 at specified times.
-State and county committees are subject to semi-annual filing while a city committee is also subject to pre-election deadlines.

-State committees must file Forms 461 and 465 in paper format with the Secretary of State even if the committee has made expenditures exceeding \$25,000 and must file reports electronically.
-Both statements may be fined \$10.
+Independent expenditure committees are required to file Forms 461 and 465 in paper format with the Secretary of State even if the committee has made expenditures exceeding \$25,000 and must file reports electronically.
+Both statements may be fined if the form is filed late.